Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-supported-features.md

 - ```$expand```
 - ```$count```

-When multiple clauses are used in query they will be applied to order as specified above.
-For example, in following query, first we will group by and aggregate, then filter, then sort and take first 5 records to get top 5 work item types used at least 100 times:
+When multiple clauses are used in query they will be applied in the order specified above.
+Order of clauses in query string ignored.
+For example, in the following query, first work items are grouped and aggregated.
+Next, the groups are filtered.
+After that, the filtered groups are sorted.
+Finally, the first 5 records are returned.
+This means the query returns the top 5 work item types used at least 100 times.
 ```
-WorkItems?$apply=groupby((WorkItemType), aggregate($count as Count))&$filter=Count ge 100&$orderby=Count&top=5
+WorkItems?$filter=Count ge 100$apply=groupby((WorkItemType), aggregate($count as Count))&&$orderby=Count&top=5
 ```

 $apply clause allow to transform input.
 Multiple transformations could be combined with ```/```.
 For example: